OpenSUM/HashtagGen/README.md

 ## Data

 We construct a Chinese large-scaletopic hashtag generation dataset (WHG) containing multiple areas from Weibo.
 It can be download at [google drive](https://drive.google.com/open?id=1vcJcVXKbVZ0z2acLjH3-e-qCLvFGpies), and you can open them with IDE(e.g. vscode, pycharm) or vim.
 We also construct a English dataset from Twitter(THG).
+If you want to acquire the THG corpus, please contact us, you will download the application form and fill, then fax or e-mail.
+Contacts: Qianren Mao ( maoqr@act.buaa.edu.cn, cs: qianrenmao@gmail.com )

 ### Preview